heegupark/omega-notes/README.md

 4. React and JavaScript Object Oriented Programming for better functionalities and to increase the re-usage of codes
 5. Experienced to create API server using node.js to process the data with communicating with database and pass the data to client
 6. Experienced to create MongoDB database to store and retrieve data upon the request of a client via API server
-7. Experienced to upload a file using multer npm module
+7. Experienced to upload a file using multer node module
 8. Experienced to deploy the web and API server into AWS EC2 and create MongoDB database instance into MongoDB cloud

 ## Live Site